ChainSafe/web3.unity/CONTRIBUTION.md

 ### Linux

 1. **Install Unity**: Follow the instructions for your Linux distribution on the Unity website.

- 2. **Install .NET SDK**:  If you're using Debian-based Linux Distro (i.e. Debian itself,Ubuntu,Linux Mint, etc) Use the following Terminal command to install the .NET SDK:
+2. **Install .NET SDK**: If you're using a Debian-based Linux distro (i.e., Debian, Ubuntu, Linux Mint, etc.), use the following Terminal command to install the .NET SDK:

     ```
     sudo apt-get install dotnet-sdk-7.0
     ```
-    For non-Debian Linux Flavors, please follow the following [link](https://learn.microsoft.com/en-us/dotnet/core/install/linux) to learn more about how to install the .NET SDK into your operating system.
+    For non-Debian Linux flavors, please follow this [link](https://learn.microsoft.com/en-us/dotnet/core/install/linux) to learn more about how to install the .NET SDK into your operating system.

 ### Windows